Son hears fallen FDNY dad's heartbeat after organ donation

 “It feels like, when I would take naps right next to my dad, and it feels like I was right next to him because when I was doing it, I heard his heart beat,” he said.

-LiveOnNY President and CEO Leonard Achan asks everyone to consider signing up as an organ donor.
-You can do it through the state DMV or the National Organ Donor Registry.
+LiveOnNY president and CEO Leonard Achan urged everyone to consider signing up as an organ donor.
+You can do it through your state Department of Motor Vehicles or the National Organ Donor Registry.

 “This remarkable story of heroism and hope serves as a poignant reminder of the profound legacy of organ donation left by Firefighter Moon, who, even in his untimely passing, continues to make a difference and save lives,” Achan said.